 Early History of the Padsay family

-Another 181 words (13 lines of text) covering the years 1379, 1497 and 1681 are included under the topic Early Padsay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Padsay research.
+Another 91 words (6 lines of text) covering the years 1379, 1497 and 1681 are included under the topic Early Padsay History in all our PDF Extended History products and printed products wherever possible.

 Padsay Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Padsay were recorded, including Pudsey, Pudsie, Pudsy, Puddsey, Puddesey, Puddesay, Puddsay, Pudesay, Puddsie, Putsey and many more.